[Updated August 2022] Best Housing Off-Campus For University Of Toronto Students

 - Brampton — the GTA’s cheapest neighbourhood, commute: 1 hour

-Students who need affordable housing in Toronto, Canada’s most expensive city, are going to have to be creative.
+Students who need affordable housing in Toronto, Canada’s second-most expensive city, are going to have to be creative.
 Here are some ways to make living off-campus in Toronto more affordable:

-- Look for smaller units like bachelors and studios
+- Look for smaller units like bachelor suites and studios

 - Look at renting further from the city centre but still close to rapid transit